running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 The attribute lessens the risk of being frozen by enemies that are cold enchanted

 **Defensive skill**
-These are found on shields and adds a defensive attribute which is activated by pressing "2".
-Dropped items have one of three random attributes which are: "Increased % defense for x seconds", % Instant health regeneration or % All resistance for x seconds.
+Defensive skills add a defensive attribute to shields which is activated by pressing "2".
+Dropped shields have one of three random attributes which are: "Increased % defense for x seconds", % Instant health regeneration or % All resistance for x seconds.
 The % increases with the items level.

+**Elemental resistance**
+Just like some enemies, the player can also be resistant to elemental damage.
+Certain items carry a % resistance against the five different elements present in the game.
+As an example, this means that if a player has 50% total resistance towards Flame damage, a hit of 100 Flame damage will only do 50 damage points.

 ## Discussion